akira-kuriyama/sssummary/README.md

 # Sssummary

-Summarize a formatted data like CSV by sql on the shell.
+Summarize a formatted data like CSV by SQL on the shell.

 example: